 There are a few ways you can do this.
 If you’re a brand-new practice with a new phone number, that verification will probably come from Google by way of postcard.
 If you’ve never verified your business but have an existing listing you’re now trying to claim, you may get an option to verify by phone.

 If you’ve had your own practice website for a while, and have verified that site via the Google Search Console, you may not need to provide additional verification.
 As a partner with Google, PatientPop has a mechanism to make this a little more seamless and easier for practices.

 Optimizing your Google business profile

-After you have a verified Google business profile, you’re ready to optimize its use and power.
-(Remember to log in to Google using the account with which you claimed your business listing.)
+After you have a verified Google business profile, you’re ready to optimize it.
+Remember to log in to Google using the same email account you claimed your business listing.

 - Add a photo album to your profile.
 Include images of your providers and staff, as well as your office interior and exterior.
 Local businesses have a median of 11 photos in their albums, according to BrightLocal.

 - Add an “appointments” link that takes patients directly to your website’s online scheduling functionality.
 This gives patients an opportunity to book an appointment right from the same place they found you.

 - Use the “questions & answers” feature by providing both the inquiry and the reply.
 Ask and answer a couple of questions you’re most likely to hear from patients.